 Discharge is usually automatic — you won't be sent a letter.
 You can ask the Accountant in Bankruptcy (AiB) for a certificate of discharge, you have to pay £11 (no waivers) for this.

-From 1 April 2015, you won't automatically receive your discharge.
+You won't automatically receive your discharge.
 The trustee will produce a report confirming whether you should be discharged or not.

 After you have been discharged